Do you need to increase the engagement and business value of your data product or analytics solution?

-My free self-assessment guide for product managers, analytics practitioners, and business leaders will help get your user experience on track.
+My free self-assessment guide on designing for analytics helps product managers, analytics practitioners, and business leaders deliver better results.

 You don't have to be a designer to start applying the power of design to your analytics service or data product.